openmultiplayer/web/frontend/docs/scripting/functions/NPC_GetVehicle.md

 ## Notes

-- Returns 0 if the NPC is not in any vehicle (on foot)
+- Returns INVALID_VEHICLE_ID if the NPC is not in any vehicle (on foot)
 - This includes both driver and passenger positions
 - Use with `NPC_GetVehicleSeat` to determine the exact seat
 - NPCs entering a vehicle will not return the vehicle ID until fully inside